Dustin4444/ton/doc/GlobalVersions.md

 ### Extra currencies
 - Internal messages cannot carry more than 2 different extra currencies.
 The limit can be changed in size limits config (`ConfigParam 43`).
 - Amount of an extra currency in an output action "send message" can be zero.
-Zero values are automatically deleted from the dictionary before sending.
+  - In action phase zero values are automatically deleted from the dictionary before sending.
   - However, the size of the extra currency dictionary in the "send message" action should not be greater than 2 (or the value in size limits config).
 - Extra currency dictionary is not counted in message size and does not affect message fees.
-- Message mode `+64` (carry all remaining message balance) sends only remaining TONs, but not extra currencies.
+- Message mode `+64` (carry all remaining message balance) is now considered as "carry all remaining TONs from message balance".
-- Message mode `+128` (carry all remaining account balance) sends only remaining TONs, but not extra currencies.
+- Message mode `+128` (carry all remaining account balance) is now considered as "carry all remaining TONs from account balance".
 - Message mode `+32` (delete account if balance is zero) deletes account if it has zero TONs, regardless of extra currencies.
   - Deleted accounts with extra currencies become `account_uninit`, extra currencies remain on the account.
 - `SENDMSG` in TVM calculates message size and fees without extra currencies, uses new `+64` and `+128` mode behavior.